Katy Herchson Email & Phone Number

 What company does Katy Herchson work for?

-Katy Herchson works for Target
+Katy Herchson works for Target.

-What is Katy Herchson's role at the current company?
+What is Katy Herchson's role at Target?

 What is Katy Herchson's email address?

-What is Katy Herchson's direct phone number?
+What is Katy Herchson's phone number?

 What schools did Katy Herchson attend?